 It seems fitting to honor this former farm field and the soil within it today, on Earth Day.
 It’s a reminder to appreciate everything soil does for us and to do our part to preserve the natural resources that we can, no matter where we live.
 Even though my backyard view is soon to be less agrarian, I am still thankful for the little plot of land where our house sits and my kids can play outside.
 Whether you own hundreds of acres or have a small potted plant in your high-rise apartment, there is beauty in what can grow from just a little piece of dirt.

-The author is an associate editor and covers animal health, dairy housing and equipment, and nutrient management.
+The author is the senior associate editor and covers animal health, dairy housing and equipment, and nutrient management.
 She grew up on a dairy farm near Plymouth, Wis., and previously served as a University of Wisconsin agricultural extension agent.
 She received a master’s degree from North Carolina State University and a bachelor’s from the University of Wisconsin-Madison.